SALTISES4/Components/README.rst

 components
 ==========

-SALTISE-components is a simple Django app to build and test a collection of front-end components for myDALITE
+SALTISE-components is a simple Django app to build and test a collection of front-end components for myDALITE built with preact and Material UI.

 Quick start
 -----------